Crave (Madonna and Swae Lee song): Commercial performance

 In the United States, "Crave" became Madonna's highest debut on Billboards Adult Contemporary chart, debuting at number 19, for the issue dated June 8, 2019.
 It became her 37th entry on the chart and her 2nd appearance in the 2010s decade after "Ghosttown" (2015).
 The next week, the song climbed four places to number 15, becoming the "most added" song of the week.
 The song then climbed to its peak of 11, becoming Madonna's largest hit on the Adult Contemporary chart since "Frozen" (1998).
 The song also reached a peak of number 34 on the Adult Pop Songs chart, becoming her 21st entry on the chart and her largest hit on it since "Give Me All Your Luvin'" (2012).
 "Crave" also topped the US Dance Club Songs chart for the issue date of November 16, 2019, becoming Madonna's record-extending 49th single to do so in total.

 In the United Kingdom, the song reached number 51 on the official sales chart, spending only one week on the chart.
 Similarly, on the UK Download chart, "Crave" debuted at its peak of number 49 for the week starting on May 17, 2019.
 In Scotland, the track peaked at number 64, staying inside the Scottish Singles Chart for one week.
 On the French downloads chart, the song also debuted at its peak of number 23, while in Hungary, the song reached number 28 on the Single Top 40.
-"Crave" further peaked at number 19 on Sweden's heatseeker chart, and reached number 22 on Billboard Chinas foreign language songs chart.
+"Crave" further peaked at number 19 on Sweden's heatseeker chart, and reached number 22 on Billboard China's foreign language songs chart.